brendanheywood/moodle-tool_cloudmetrics/README.md

 - awsregion - The region your AWS account is based in.
 - awsversion - The version of the API.
+- aws_key - The access key ID for the IAM user.
+- aws_secret - The secret access key for the IAM user.
 - namespace - Unique namespace for your installation. e.g. The sites's domain name.
 - environment - The deployment environment (prod, dev, uat or qat)